<?php echo $image->getTitle() ?>

 We recommend that your personal property is locked away or kept in sight at all times.

-If you are admitted to hospital as an emergency, or at very short notice, and a relative, friend or carer is with you, please ask them to take any unnecessary items home.
+If you are admitted to hospital in an emergency, or at very short notice, and a relative, friend or carer is with you, please ask them to take any unnecessary personal items home.

 When property is handed in for safekeeping and is returned you will be asked to check and sign the property record confirming that you have received all items.
 Please note that any large amounts of cash stored for safekeeping will be returned in cash or through a Bankers Automated Clearing Service (BACS) transfer directly to your bank account.